Potato virus Y: Potato – PVY^{NTN} interaction

-Molecular description of Potato virus Y
+Molecular description

-Potyvirus virions consist of non-enveloped filamentous structures that are 680 – 900 nm in length and 11 to 15 nm in width.
+Potyvirus virions consist of non-enveloped filamentous structures that are 680 – 900nm in length and 11 to 15nm in width.
 Morphologically the potyvirus capsid consists of approximately 2 000 copies of coat protein (CP).

 The capsid encapsulates a single strand of positive sense RNA which is in the order of 10 kb in length and has a non-translated 5’-terminal region (5’-NTR) as well as a 3’-poly-A tail.
 The positive sense genome contains a single extended open reading frame and acts directly as mRNA.
 The 144 nucleotide 5’-NTR is particularly rich in adenine residues and has very few guanine residues.
 Rather than a conventional cap structure, the 5’NTR is associated with a Viral genome linked protein (VPg) which is said to act as an enhancer of transcription.

 The 5’-leader sequence has an internal ribosome entry site (IRES) and cap-independent translation regulatory elements (CIREs).
 The IRES directs cap-independent translation through a mechanism similar to that used by eukaryotes.
 The extended open reading frame encodes for a 350 kDa polyprotein.
 This polyprotein is proteolytically processed by viral proteases (NIa, HC-Pro and P1) and undergoes co- and post-translational cleavage to yield several multi-functional proteins.
 These include the following: P1 (P1 Protein), HCPro (Helper Component Proteinase), P3 (P3 Protein), 6K1 (6-kDa Protein 1), CI (Cylindrical Inclusion), 6K2 (6-kDa Protein 2), VPg (Viral Protein genome-linked), NIaPro (Nuclear Inclusion Protein a, Proteinase domain), NIb (Nuclear Inclusion Protein b) and the CP (Coat Protein).

-Diagnostic techniques for detection of Potato virus Y
+Diagnosis and detection

 ELISA

 In the past, crops were inspected visually to determine whether or not they were disease free.
 Visual inspection was also used as a basis for seed certification.
 Determination of viral status through visual inspection is incredibly difficult as the symptoms may be masked or the infection latent.
 As a result, post season tests and inspections were introduced.
 These tests involved the cultivation of previously harvested material in greenhouses.
 The resulting plants were inspected for a more accurate estimate of viral status.
 Although this method of screening did offer some degree of monitoring of viral presence it was subjective and highly ineffective.
 Enzyme-linked immunosorbent assay (ELISA) screening of crops and seed potatoes replaced visual inspection in the early 1970s.
 The use of ELISA offered routine diagnostic laboratories a quick, effective and sensitive method of screening for a wide range of potato plant viruses.